About

 While we understand that you are anxious to hear back regarding whether or not you were selected to be a TA for the upcoming semester, we ask that you DO NOT email the faculty/instructors directly.
 We receive a high volume of applications from qualified individuals.
 Please note that successful applicants will be informed of their selection.
 However, if you are not chosen, you WILL NOT receive a notification.
 If you don't hear back regarding this semester, we encourage you to reapply for the next semester.

-A first round of notifications are sent out first to Graduate students by July 15th for the fall semester and by December 8th for the spring semester.
+A first round of notifications are sent out first to Graduate students in mid July for the fall semester and in late December for the spring semester.
 Students have two weeks to review their offer letters and accept or decline their assignment.
 Notifications will continue to go out until all positions are filled.
 Undergraduate TA assignments may go out in waves or on a rolling basis within this timeframe.

 Hiring of undergraduate TAs depends on the staffing needed after graduate TAs are assigned to courses.
 Hiring of undergraduate TAs is done in consultation with instructors and the information provided in the TA application.
 TA assignments go out on a rolling basis beginning in mid-July (for the fall semester) or mid-November (for the spring semester), and run through early September (for the fall semester) or early February (for the spring semester).
 If you do not receive a TA assignment this semester, you will hear from us at the end of the schedule adjustment period and are encouraged to apply again next semester.